FiveSixEP/Vex-EXP/README.md

 ## License

-This repository is licensed under the MIT License.
+This project is licensed under the GNU General Public License.